- There are reported to be over 80 trace minerals in this salt, all of which are minerals found naturally in this seawater.

 Hawaiian Salt is harvested from the sea surrounding the island of Molokai.

 As a small and isolated island, the ocean waters of Molokai remain pristine and unpolluted.
-These salts are harvested using the highest of standards through a slow and careful process of solar evaporation, allowing the salt crystals to form with the much desired trace minerals intact.
-Alaea Hawaiian Sea Salt is widely used in Hawaii as a key seasoning for many of their native dishes including the kalua pig, poke, and Hawaiian jerky.
-It's also used commonly for preserving.
-The growing popularity of the Alaea Hawaiian Salt has boosted the economy of the island of Molokai in recent years and we're pleased to offer this amazing salt.
+These salts are harvested using the highest standards through a slow and careful process of solar evaporation, allowing the salt crystals to form with the much-desired trace minerals intact.
+Alaea Hawaiian Sea Salt is widely used in Hawaii as a key seasoning for many native dishes, including the kalua pig, poke, and Hawaiian jerky.
+It’s also used commonly for preserving.
+The growing popularity of the Alaea Hawaiian Salt has boosted the economy of the island of Molokai in recent years, and we’re pleased to offer this amazing salt.

-Recent research suggests that natural unrefined salt, like our Alaea Hawaiian Salt, could be better than anything else, including calcium, for supporting healthy bones.
-Bones are made of at least a dozen minerals and we need all of them in perfect proportions in order to have healthy bones and healthy bodies.
+Recent research suggests that natural, unrefined salt, like our Alaea Hawaiian Salt, could be better than anything else, including calcium, for supporting healthy bones.
+Bones are made of at least a dozen minerals, and we need all of them in perfect proportions to have healthy bones and healthy bodies.

 Some possible health benefits and traditional uses of Alaea Hawaiian Salt may include:

 Helping carry nutrients to your cells

 May support healthy pH balance in your cells, particularly your brain cells